lip6/coriolis/documentation/PythonTutorial/Collections.rst

 **Never delete or create an element while you are iterating over a Collection.**

-Results can be unpredictable, you may just end up with a core dump, but more subtly, some element of the Collection_ may be skippeds or processed twice.
+Results can be unpredictable, you may just end up with a core dump, but more subtly, some element of the Collection_ may be skipped or processed twice.
-If you want to create or delete en element, do it outside of the collection loop.
+If you want to create or delete an element, do it outside the collection loop.
 For example:

 .. code-block:: Python